pooranibcbb/datavis16s_refactor/README.md

         exit_code = datavis16s.trygraphwrapper(datafile="/path/to/outputs/out.biom", outdir="/path/to/outputs/",
         mapfile = "/path/to/inputs/mapfile.txt", FUN = functionname, otherarguments_for_functionname)
         ```

-    -   On error, rpy2 throws an `rpy2.rinterface.RRuntimeError` which you can catch.
-See :any:`demo_r_pipe`

 -   **R**
     -   You can use `readindata` to create an ampvis2 object, and pass that instead of the mapping file and biom file.